Castle Bromwich: Castle Bromwich Hall Gardens

-The Rectory Castle Bromwich was commissioned by the owner of the Castle Bromwich Hall The 5th Earl of Bradford.
-The 5th Earl of Bradford enjoyed having tea at the Rectory.
-The Recrory is now Grade II Listed.
+The Rectory was commissioned by the 5th Earl of Bradford, who enjoyed having tea at the Rectory.
+The Rectory is now grade II Listed.

 Other places of interest

 Many of the old buildings have now been demolished and farms have disappeared to make way for new housing and roads.

 Park Hall was bought by Henry de Ardern in 1373.
 The 'Park Hall Manor House' was supposedly haunted and was demolished in the early 1970s during construction of the M6 motorway.
 The hall was first mentioned in 1265, but this could have been a nearby moated timbered dwelling.
-Remnants of the hall, farm house and adjacent buildings, orchard and pond are still visible at the 'Park Hall Wildlife Reserve managed by the Birmingham & Black Country Wildlife Trust.'
-The name lives on in 'Park Hall School', which is on the other side of the road, and is the largest secondary school in the Metropolitan Borough of Solihull.
+Remnants of the hall, farm house and adjacent buildings, orchard and pond are still visible at the Park Hall Wildlife Reserve managed by the Birmingham & Black Country Wildlife Trust.
+The name lives on in Park Hall School, which is on the other side of the road, and is the largest secondary school in the Metropolitan Borough of Solihull.

-'Castle Bromwich Post Office' was the first to have a telephone outside London so that Benjamin Disraeli could keep in touch with the government.
+Castle Bromwich Post Office was the first to have a telephone outside London so that Benjamin Disraeli could keep in touch with the government.
 He frequently visited Castle Bromwich Hall in the 1870s, possibly to court Lady Chesterfield and Lady Bradford.
 Later, Queen Mary made use of the telephone when visiting Lady Ida (Lady of the Queen's Bed Chamber) at the Hall.
 The Post Office closed in 2004 and is now a hairdressing salon.

-A drawing of 1726 shows a large structure called the 'Old Castle Hall' next to the old castle earthworks.
+A drawing of 1726 shows a large structure called "Old Castle Hall" next to the old castle earthworks.

-Chester Road used to climb up a steep hill from the river to the church, called 'Mill Hill'.
-Towards the bottom of the hill was a brick structure surrounding the 'Holy Well of St Lawrence'.
+Chester Road used to climb up a steep hill from the river to the church, called "Mill Hill".
+Towards the bottom of the hill was a brick structure surrounding the Holy Well of St Lawrence.
 This has now been covered by the roundabout for junction 5 of the M6.

-'Castle Bromwich Mill' stood on the southern bank of the River Tame, close to the bottom of 'Mill Hill'.
+Castle Bromwich Mill stood on the southern bank of the River Tame, close to the bottom of Mill Hill.
 It was still grinding corn in 1895 and possibly later.
 It then became an artist's studio until it was demolished in 1956.
-The M6 now covers the site, which is near to 'The Firs' estate.
+The M6 now covers the site, which is near to the Firs estate.
 There were several other mills in the area, some also drawing water from the Tame.